 What is one of your most meaningful Woodmen of the World experiences?
-Koontz has served as President of Lodge 323 in Mocksville; was the North Carolina Jurisdictional President from 1997-99; served on the National Fraternal Committee in 2009 and 2010; and spent many years serving on the Board of the R.C.
+Koontz has served as President of Chapter 323 in Mocksville; was the North Carolina Jurisdictional President from 1997-99; served on the National Fraternal Committee in 2009 and 2010; and spent many years serving on the Board of the R.C.
 Cliff Payne Youth Camp.

 Back to Top

 Meet the Alfaro Family

 Members of: Chapter 3668 in Orange Grove, TX

 Dad – Merced

 Daughter – Leah, 19

 Woodmen of the World products: Family Term, Universal Life